 co2 logbook

 SALT.
 CLAY.
-ROCK. received part of its funding from the German Federal Cultural Foundation's Zero Fund program.
-By accepting the grant, we have agreed to participate in the foundation’s exploration of how to produce climate neutral cultural productions, as well as practices of environmental sustainability and climate-friendly alternatives to cultural production.
+ROCK. received partial funding through the Zero Fund program of the German FederalCultural Foundation.
+By accepting the grant, we agreed to take part in the foundation’s initiative to explore climate-neutral cultural production, along with practices of environmental sustainability and climate-friendly alternatives within the cultural sector.

 “With the application-based “Zero Fund”, the Federal Cultural Foundation helps cultural institutions develop climate neutral production forms, explore new aesthetics with as minimal an impact on the climate as possible.
 By promoting the development and implementation of artistically innovative and climate neutral art and cultural projects in 2023-2024, the Foundation hopes to sensitize cultural institutions and artists to the possibilities of environmentally sustainable production methods, and so doing, advance measures which actively protect our climate.
 The aim is to develop a model that encourages the German cultural sector to reduce greenhouse gasses in the long term.”’’ (from the Zero Fund webpage)

-As part of the funding requirement, we, the SALT.
+As part of the funding requirements, we—the SALT.
 CLAY.
-ROCK. working group also committed to prepare a guideline for climate neutral production, on the basis of our experiences, at the end of the project.
-Here we collect our thoughts and reflections along the way.
-We felt that writing a straightforward guideline would be neither reflective of our actual approach, nor useful for readers.
-To understand how to do carbon accounting involves wrapping your head around a series of concepts and strategies that did not appear so straightforward as a guideline.
+ROCK. working group—also committed to preparing a guideline for climate-neutral production, based on our experiences, at the end of the project.
+The following is a collection of our thoughts and reflections gathered along the way.
+We felt that writing a straightforward guideline would neither reflect our actual approach nor be particularly useful for readers.
+Understanding how to carry out carbon accounting involves engaging with a set of concepts and strategies that did not seem to us to be as straightforward as guideline.
+Thus, what follows are a series of discussions on climate neutrality, along with thoughts and questions inspired by the climate-neutral production process.
+To this, we have then added a logbook documenting our efforts to realize a two-year, transnational curatorial and artistic research project, which included site-based productions in rural areas of Hungary and Germany and a final exhibition in Berlin.

 - Challenge: Organizing a climate-neutral production and protocol